ZCU102 NonRoot Boot

 screen /dev/pts/0

-For more operation details, refer to hvisor-tool Readme
+For more operational details refer to hvisor-tool Readme